fuqiang07/CarND-Lane-Lines-P1-fuqiang/writeup_fuqiang.md

 ```

 ## 2. Describe the improved pipeline for videos <a name="video"></a>
 In the above pipeline, we deal with each image as a single object.
-A video can be seens as combination of frames, but should not be treated as isolated frames.
-If we ignore information contained in adjacent frames and directly apply the image pipeline to the video without any revision, we might encounter some problems:
+A video can be seen as multiple frames, but should not be treated as isolated frames.
+If we ignore the information contained in adjacent frames and directly apply the image pipeline to the video without any revision, we might encounter some problems:
 1. detected lines are not smooth from one frame to the next frame, i.e., slopes or intercept of lines might change too much among adjacent frames. (this should not happen in real cases)
 2. for some frames, lane lines of the current frame might not be clear enough for hough detection, leading to wrong lane detection

-Fortunately, these can be solved by combining information contained in the current frame with that in the past few freams.
-We can filter (use moving average filter, one kind of FIR filter; or Gaussian weighted filter) the detected coefficients, then we can get smoother result.
+Fortunately, these can be solved by combining information contained in the current frame with that in the past few frames.
+We can filter (use a moving average filter, one kind of FIR filter; or Gaussian weighted filter) the detected coefficients, then we can get a smoother result.
 Moreover, if the current coefficients differ from the past results so much, we can view the current result not correct and then replace the current coefficients with the past average ones.
-In this way, we can improve the effect of detected lines on videos, especially on the last chanllenging video.
+In this way, we can improve the effect of detected lines on videos, especially on the last challenging video.
 (Here, I need to appreciate the advice and tips from Eddie Forson)

 Comparison1 | Comparison2 | Comparison3
  :---:  | :---:  | :---:
 ![alt text][comparison1] | ![alt text][comparison2] | ![alt text][comparison3]

-In the above result, blue lines are generated by image pipeline while red lines are generated by video pipeline (gaussian weighted filter is used).
+In the above result, blue lines are generated by image pipeline while red lines are generated by video pipeline (Gaussian weighted filter is used).
 We can see that red lines are more robust and accurate than blue lines, indicating the great effect of this method.

 ## 3. Identify potential shortcomings with your current pipeline <a name="shortcoming"></a>
-There are some shorcoming for the current pipeline:
+There are some shortcoming for the current pipeline:
-* For video case, I find that detected lines are not so smooth from one frame to another one.
 * There are many parameters need to be tuned carefully.
 It is hard to find one set of parameters that are good and robust for different situations, especially for the challenging video.
 In reality, complicated situations, such as rainy day, dark night, rush hour, would bring more challenges to parameter tuning.
 ```python
 dict_parameters = dict()